 Shop Update

 After months of planning and preparation, the shop is finally taking shape.
 There’s something deeply satisfying about organizing a workspace where every tool has its place and every surface is ready for the next project.
+I’ve been working toward this for a long time.

 New Workbench Complete